THE STRUCTURE OF A PIG’S HOOF

 Want to learn how to trim Miniature Pig Hooves?
 Welcome to our Blog where we hope you will find all the information you need to become more confident at clipping your pig’s trotters.

-Miniature pigs’ feet are called trotters or hooves.
+Miniature pigs’ feet are called trotters.
 Their trotters consist of four toes, two large ones at the front (frontal toes) and two dew toes or dew claws, which are smaller and are positioned towards the back of the trotter; these are not used for walking.
 The top part of the hoof is hard and is made up of a special protein called keratin, whereas the inside of the hoof is very soft.

 The hooves are cloven in shape (divided in two) to enable the pigs to have more stability when walking.
 That is why pigs, along with other livestock animals, are often referred to as cloven footed animals.
 However, fused hooves are not uncommon and can appear in both wild and domesticated pigs.
 This is not ideal as it can make walking quite difficult for larger and heavier pigs.